nseniak/opwatch/doc/reference/processor/parallel.md

 ### Input and output

-* Category: Special
+* Category: Control
-* Input: Same as the input of the processors
+* Input: Constrained by the type of input of the processors
-* Output: Same as the output of the processors
+* Output: Output of the processors, if any

 ### Synopsis